slowcyclist/auto-enter-pin/README.md

 Download the auto-enter-pin folder to the home directory (`/home/nemo/`)

+Automatic install :
+- in a terminal run `sh installer wxyz` where wxyz are your pin digits

+Manual install :
-Edit the content of `auto_enter_pin_settings.py` and enter your pin code _Yes, I know, this is not very safe.
+- Edit the content of `auto_enter_pin_settings.py` and enter your pin code _Yes, I know, this is not very safe.
 OTOH if someone has access to this file inside your phone, you are already pretty much screwed!_

-YOU MUST ALSO edit the `simcardidentifier` otherwise the script won't do anything! you can either set it to `""`, or put your own sim identifier that you can get by running `list-modems` in the terminal
+- YOU MUST ALSO edit the `simcardidentifier` otherwise the script won't do anything! you can either set it to `""`, or put your own sim identifier that you can get by running `list-modems` in the terminal

-Copy the file `auto-enter-pin.service` to `/home/nemo/.config/systemd/user/`
+- Copy the file `auto-enter-pin.service` to `/home/nemo/.config/systemd/user/`
-then, in the terminal :
+- Then, in the terminal :
 ```
 systemctl --user enable auto-enter-pin
 systemctl --user start auto-enter-pin